gwdevhub/GWToolboxpp/docs/pages/faq.md

 * TexMod or uMod *should* work.
 You probably want to run them first, and Toolbox++ later. uMod with dll-drop method is recommended.
 * Screen recording software *should* work.
 You probably want to launch them last, after Toolbox.
 We recommend using "window capture" and not "game capture".

-**I run the launcher and then nothing happens / Guild Wars closes / crashes**
+**I run the launcher and then nothing happens / Guild Wars closes / crashes**.

 There may be different reasons for this.
 Try the following, in no particular order:
 * Launch both Guild Wars and Toolbox as administrator.